lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

 We implement the two methods declared in the interface.

 The `mapping` defines how RestKit should map the JSON data returned from the API.
-For Details about Mapping see:
+For details about mapping see:
 `Object Mapping <https://github.com/RestKit/RestKit/wiki/Object-mapping>`_

 The `formattedDate` method returns a string representation of the `created`